MassTransit/MassTransit/docs/advanced/observers.md

 # Observers

-MassTransit supports a number of message observes, making it possible to monitor when messages are received, consumed, sent, and published.
-Each type of observer is configured separately, keeping the interfaces lean and focused.
+MassTransit supports several message observers allowing received, consumed, sent, and published messages to be monitored.
+There is a bus observer as well, so that the bus life cycle can be monitored.

 ::: warning
 Observers should not be used to modify or intercept messages.
-To intercept messages (to either add headers or modify message content), create a new or use an existing middleware component.
+To intercept messages to add headers or modify message content, create a new or use an existing middleware component.
 :::

-## Received Messages
+## Receive Observer

 To observe messages as they are received by the transport, create a class that implements the `IReceiveObserver` interface, and connect it to the bus as shown below.